samtimberlan/Blog-Posts/How to upload to AWS S3 bucket using .Net core.md

         }
  ```

 ## Add security checks
 As is the case with arbitrary file uploads by users, data is untrusted, hence, it must be checked to ensure it is clean and conforms to business requirements.
 For this demo, we will be requiring users to upload only image files (".jpg", ".jpeg", ".png", “gif”) not more than 6Mb.
-Furthermore, the file will be saved, not with the original file name, but a random name; the original name will be saved as part of the file meta.
+Furthermore, during upload, the file will be saved, not with the original file name, but a random name; the original name will be saved as part of the file meta.
 This will prevent injection and related malicious attacks.

+Below is the code to certify that uploaded files are images:

 ```
 private bool IsValidImageFile(IFormFile file)